Harishankar-kumar-bit/Harishankar-kumar-bit/README.md

 - 🎓 B.Tech Computer Engineering student
 - 💻 Love turning ideas into real-world applications
-- 📱 Focused on Flutter & Android mobile development
+- 📱 Focused on Android mobile development
 - 🌐 Learning full-stack with React and MERN stack
 - 🤝 Always open to collaboration and learning